shaqboii/Linux-Hardening-Basics/README.md

 # Linux-Hardening-Basics
-Project demonstrating general system hardening, implementing a basic firewall, and controlling user accounts.
+This project demonstrates basic system hardening, setting up a basic firewall, account creation and controlling their privileges.

+We do this by